dario-bolli/nsg-lectures-lec_commnet-projects-2021-routing_project-group-85/assignment.md

 * General instructions about the project, including submission instructions.

-⋅⋅*An overview of the mini-Internet and the network you will configure.
+* An overview of the mini-Internet and the network you will configure.

-⋅⋅*The tasks you need to solve and what to include in your final report.
+* The tasks you need to solve and what to include in your final report.

-⋅⋅*The tools to help you testing and verifying your configuration.
+* The tools to help you testing and verifying your configuration.

 The tutorial section explains how to:

-⋅⋅*Access your devices such as routers, switches and hosts.
+* Access your devices such as routers, switches and hosts.

-⋅⋅*Configure a host to e.g., give it an IP address.
+* Configure a host to e.g., give it an IP address.

-⋅⋅*Configure an Open vSwitch to enable layer 2 connectivity.
+* Configure an Open vSwitch to enable layer 2 connectivity.

-⋅⋅*Configure 6in4 tunnels to allow IPv6 traffic to be forwarded over an IPv4 network.
+* Configure 6in4 tunnels to allow IPv6 traffic to be forwarded over an IPv4 network.
-⋅⋅*Configure IP routers to establish layer 3 connectivity within one AS and between ASes.
+* Configure IP routers to establish layer 3 connectivity within one AS and between ASes.
 More precisely, the tutorial covers:

-⋅⋅⋅*The FRRouting CLI which you use to configure the routers.
+..* The FRRouting CLI which you use to configure the routers.

-Interface configuration, e.g. how you can configure IP addresses.
+..* Interface configuration, e.g. how you can configure IP addresses.

-Static route configuration to precisely steer the forwarding behavior of certain traffic.
+..* Static route configuration to precisely steer the forwarding behavior of certain traffic.

-OSPF configuration to establish connectivity within your AS.
+..* OSPF configuration to establish connectivity within your AS.

-BGP configuration to establish connectivity between different ASes.
+..* BGP configuration to establish connectivity between different ASes.

-BGP policies to give you more control over how the traffic is forwarded inside your AS.
+..* BGP policies to give you more control over how the traffic is forwarded inside your AS.

-⋅⋅*VPN configuration to show you how to access the mini-Internet over a VPN connection (for the bonus question).
+* VPN configuration to show you how to access the mini-Internet over a VPN connection (for the bonus question).

 Finally we have a list of frequently asked questions that we will also continue to update during the project.